bagisto/bagisto-docs/index.md

 - Percona support
 - Accelerated mobile pages (AMP) integration
 - CI/CD Pipeline management
-- New product types like subscriptions, bookings, and recurring billing.
+- New product types like subscriptions, bookings, and recurring billing
 - GDPR compliance

 To learn more about Bagisto’s features and try a demo, check out [Bagisto](https://bagisto.com){: target="\_blank" .link-color}.
 You can get started with the source code by checking out the repo on GitHub at [bagisto/bagisto](https://github.com/bagisto/bagisto){: target="\_blank" .link-color}.